ashishkumar-ds/data-science-projects/etsy-funnel-conversion-analysis/README.md

 Etsy observed a 90% cart abandonment rate throughout 2022, with sharp drops in funnel completion at steps like **View Cart**, **Change Payment Method**, and **Checkout**.

 **Business Question:**
-What are the main reasons behind Etsy’s high cart abandonment rate, and how can conversion be improved across the funnel?
+How can we reduce cart abandonment and increase conversion by **5% in Q1 2023**?

 ---